julson/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][recovery2]
 ![alt text][recovery3]

 Other techniques included driving while hugging the edges (especially for turns).
-The initial data gathering phase produced some inconsistent results, so I had to go in a record more recovery data to iron out the kinks.
+The initial data gathering phase produced some inconsistent results, so I had to go in and record more recovery data to iron out the kinks.

 Overall, I ended up with a good model from 41412 images from track 1.
 I eventually tried to augment the track 1 data with my training data from track 2, which failed to create a general model for both tracks, but that's for another story (more below).